• Home

 Step 3:

 First, measure up from the floor and mark a line.
-You can’t check for level since the ground is almost never level.
+You cannot check for level since the ground is rarely level.
 Instead, reference other points in the van.

 After making the lines, install the rails using 2-¼” structural screws, adding two screws in each furring strip.
-The final piece is to add to the rails is to add some stops on the front to keep the bed platform from sliding off.
-The stops are to prevent the mattress from falling off from couch mode to bed mode.
+The final piece to add to the rails is some stops on the front to keep the bed platform from sliding off.
+The stops prevent the mattress from falling from couch mode to bed mode.

 Phase 3: Making the Bed